 April is National Safe Digging Month

-When you call VA811 concerning digging or demolition, trained staff will ask for important information about the planned work and then notify member utility operators that may have underground utility lines in your project area.
-Locators are sent to your project area within the time allowed by law to mark the approximate horizontal location on the ground within two feet of the underground utility lines.
+When VA811 receives a call concerning digging or a demolition, trained staff will ask for important information about the planned work and then notify member utility operators that may have underground utility lines in your project area.
+Utility operators will respond by sending locators to your project area within the time allowed by law to mark the approximate horizontal location on the ground within two feet of the underground utility lines by means of paint, stakes or flags.
 There is no cost for this service.
 Once marked, hand digging is required within 24 inches of these marks plus the width of the utility line if known.
-This area is the tolerance zone.
+This area is referred to as the tolerance zone.

 Any person excavating or demolishing within the tolerance zone where an underground utility line may be destroyed, damaged, dislocated or disturbed shall take all reasonable steps necessary to properly protect, support and backfill the underground utility lines.
-If during your excavation or demolition an underground utility line is damaged, including its attachments, covering and coating, immediately notify the operator of the underground utility line.
+In the event that during your excavation or demolition an underground utility line is damaged, including its attachments, covering and coating, immediately notify the operator of the underground utility line.

-If the damage to the underground utility line creates an emergency, take immediate steps to safeguard life, health and property.
-If damage to an underground utility line results in the escape of any flammable, toxic, hazardous or corrosive gas or liquid, promptly report the damage to the appropriate authorities by dialing 911.
+If the damage of the underground utility line creates an emergency, take immediate steps to safeguard life, health and property.
+In the event that damage to an underground utility line results in the escape of any flammable, toxic, hazardous or corrosive gas or liquid, promptly report the damage to the appropriate authorities by dialing 911.

 To learn more about Virginia’s damage prevention program, contact the SCC Division of Utility and Railroad Safety at (804) 371-9980, or visit the Division’s website at www.scc.virginia.gov/urs/mutility/index.aspx.